francccisss/zensearch/README.md

   - 0 ignores all intervals
   - 1 increases slowly but is still fast and might be blocked
   - 2 sweet middleground

-The first check for pn.interval < min is hack i dont know what else to do.
 */
 func (pn *PageNavigator) requestDelay(multiplier int) {
 	max := 10000